Sebastián Rusculleda

-Sebastián Rusculleda (born 28 April 1985 in Laboulaye, Córdoba) is an Argentine footballer who currently plays for PS Kemi in Finland.
+Sebastián Rusculleda (born 28 April 1985 in Laboulaye, Córdoba) is an Argentine former footballer who played as a left winger.

 Club career

 Rusculleda started his football career in the Boca Juniors youth team, he spent some time at Ajax in the Netherlands before returning to Boca.
 In 2006, he joined Quilmes but after a disastrous 2006-2007 season the club was relegated from the Argentine Primera.

 Rusculleda then joined Tigre where he established himself as an important member of the team that finished 2nd in the Apertura 2007, Tigre's highest ever league position.
 He signed for Al-Ahli in July 2009.
 On 2 January 2010 CA San Lorenzo have signed the left winger from Al-Ahli Jeddah.

 On 12 January 2015, Rusculleda signed a 1.5-year contract with Greek club Panetolikos F.C.

+His last club was Deportivo Merlo in 2021.

+Coaching career

+Rusculleda has served as assistant coach in Cañuelas, Aldosivi and Huracán (reserves).